silverstripe/silverstripe-fulltextsearch/README.md

 See docs/en/index.md

+For details of updates, bugfixes, and features, please see the [changelog](CHANGELOG.md).

 ## TODO

 * Get rid of includeSubclasses - isn't actually used in practice, makes the codebase uglier, and ClassHierarchy can be